Ty Sambrailo: College career

 Sambrailo was the lone junior on a solid offensive line that helped contribute to the Colorado State Rams reaching the 2013 New Mexico Bowl.

 Professional career

 Denver Broncos

-Sambrailo was drafted by the Denver Broncos in the second round, 59th overall, in the 2015 NFL Draft.
+Sambrailo was selected by the Denver Broncos in the second round, 59th overall, in the 2015 NFL draft.
 He opened the first three games of the season at left tackle before being placed on injured reserve with a shoulder injury on November 2, 2015.
 On February 7, 2016, Sambrailo was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 Atlanta Falcons

 On September 1, 2017, Sambrailo was traded to the Atlanta Falcons in exchange for a 2018 fifth round draft pick.
 He played in 15 games for the Falcons in 2017, starting two at right tackle in place of the injured Ryan Schraeder.

 In 2018, Sambrailo played in all 16 games, starting three at right tackle and one at left guard.

 On February 19, 2019, Sambrailo signed a three-year contract extension with the Falcons.
 After splitting reps with rookie Kaleb McGary at right tackle in Week 1, Sambrailo was named a backup tackle.
 On December 29, 2019, Sambrailo caught his first career touchdown from Matt Ryan against the Tampa Bay Buccaneers.

 The Falcons released Sambrailo on March 16, 2020.